-11) Mention what things are not included in cloned issue in JIRA?
+11) What are the things not included in cloned issue in JIRA?

 - Time tracking

-12) Explain what is the use of “Move Issue” wizard in JIRA?
+12) What is the use of “Move Issue” wizard in JIRA?

 The move issue wizard enables you to specify another project in your JIRA instance.
-Move wizard permit you to change certain attributes of an issue like
+Move wizard permits you to change certain attributes of an issue like

-14) Explain how you can share an issue with other users?
+14) How can you share an issue with other users in JIRA?

 You can email an issue by using the share option in JIRA.
 You can also email other JIRA users a link to the issue by sharing the issue with them or by mentioning them in an issue’s Description or Comment field.

-15) Explain how you can modify multiple bulk issues?
+15) How you can modify multiple bulk issues?

 - Workflow Transition

-16) Explain how you can disable mail notification for Bulk Operations?
+16) How you can disable mail notification for Bulk Operations?